love2d/love/readme.md

 When using a source release, automagic has already been run, and the first step can be skipped.

 ### macOS
-Download the required frameworks from [here][dependencies] and place them in either `/Library/Frameworks/` or `platform/xcode/macosx/Frameworks/`.
+Download or clone [this repository][dependencies-macos] and place the Frameworks subfolder in love's `platform/xcode/macosx/` folder.

 Then use the Xcode project found at `platform/xcode/love.xcodeproj` to build the `love-macosx` target.